Legal experts review Black Minnesota teen's life sentence

 A yearlong AP investigation found there was no hard evidence — no gun, fingerprints, DNA — linking him to the crime.

-Surveillance tape that Burrell told police would clear him was never pulled from Cup Food, a store just a few hundred yards from Tyesha's house.
-Much of the state's case relied on jailhouse informants, several of whom have since recanted.
+Surveillance tape that Burrell told police would clear him was never pulled from Cup Food, the same store that called the police on George Floyd for allegedly trying to pass a counterfeit $20 bill.
+Much of the state’s case relied on jailhouse informants, several of whom have since recanted.
 And another man has admitted to the shooting, saying Burrell was not even present.

-The panel reviewing Burrell's case has the support of several Minnesota organizations, including the Minneapolis NAACP, the Innocence Project of Minnesota, and the ACLU of Minnesota and panel members, Nirider said.
+The panel reviewing Burrell’s case has the support of several Minnesota organizations, including the Minneapolis NAACP, the Innocence Project of Minnesota, and the ACLU of Minnesota and panel members.

-The panel hopes to release its findings in the next four to five months.
+Klobuchar said Monday that she has been advocating for a review for months.

+“As I told Mr. Burrell’s family earlier this year, if any injustice was done in the quest for justice for Tyesha Edwards, it must be addressed,” she said in an emailed statement.
+“This investigation is an important step forward and I fully support the work of this distinguished panel.”

 (0) comments